gariem/julia-samples-images/README.md

 Problems in this repository were proposed by Iván Sipiran Ph.D.

-Special thanks to Miguel Koo for prividing useful aid in resolution of various problems.
+Special thanks to Miguel Koo for providing useful aid in resolution of various problems.

 #####More info: